openid/fapi/FAPI_1.0/openid-financial-api-part-2-1_0.md

 This profile describes security provisions for the server and client that are appropriate for highly secured APIs by defining the measures to mitigate:

-* attacks that leverage the weak binding of endpoints in [RFC6749] (e.g. malicious endpoint attacks, IdP mix-up attacks), and
+* attacks that leverage the weak binding of endpoints in [RFC 6749] (e.g. malicious endpoint attacks, IdP mix-up attacks), and
-* attacks that modify authorization requests and responses unprotected in [RFC6749].
+* attacks that modify authorization requests and responses unprotected in [RFC 6749].

 This profile does not support public clients.